-(a) at the time of registering to use our sites; booking onto our courses or programmes; subscribing to our newsletters and communications; joining or renewing your membership with SET; subscribing to marketing or programme updates (including through SET); when updating any of the information provided at the time of registering; accepting cookies on an ETF owned site
+- subscribing to our newsletters and communications; joining or renewing your membership with SET subscribing to marketing or programme updates (including through SET); when updating any of the information provided at the time of registering; accepting cookies on an ETF owned site

-(b) at the time of subscribing to our services or posting material to our sites; if you complete any surveys that we may invite you to participate in; interacting with social media accounts; and in connection with your other communications with us;
+- at the time of subscribing to our services or posting material to our sites; if you complete any surveys that we may invite you to participate in; interacting with social media accounts; and in connection with your other communications with us

-(c) through attendance registers at any of our events, programmes or courses, including those run by third parties;
+- through attendance registers at any of our events, programmes or courses, including those run by third parties

 (3) Our ‘lawful basis’ for collecting information

-3.1 We have a number of legal reasons (or the ‘lawful basis’) that mean we can use (or 'process') your personal information, including consent, contractual, legitimate interest and public task (there are six in total).
+3.1 We have a number of legal reasons (or the ‘lawful basis’) that mean we can use (or ‘process’) your personal information, including consent, contractual, legitimate interest and public task (there are six in total).
 These are outlined in the following sections.
 Sometimes more than one lawful basis will apply when we process your personal data.
-You can find out more about this from the ICO here.
+You can find out more about this from the by visiting the ICO website.